herrera-ignacio/architect-handbook/principles/solid/srp/README.md

 ## Definition

-This principle is __usually mistaken with another principle__ that is not one of the SOLID principles:

-> A function should do one, and only one thing.

 Software systems are changed to satisfy users and stakeholders, those are the "reason to change".
 We'll refer to those groups as an actor.

-Thus the final version of SRP is:
+SRP states:

 > A module should be _responsible_ to one, and only one, actor.

-The simplest definition of _module_ is just a source file, which menas a cohesive set of functions and data structures. _Cohesion_ is the force that binds together the code responsible to a single a actor.
+The simplest definition of _module_ is just a source file, which means a "cohesive" set of functions and data structures. _Cohesion_ is the force that binds together the code responsible to a single a actor.

+> The word "cohesive" implies the SRP.

 The _Single Responsibility Principle_ is about __functions and classes__, but it reappears in a different form at two more levels:

 * Component level: __Common Closure Principle__.
 * Architectural level: __Axis of Change__ (responsible for the creation of Architectural Boundaries).

+## Usual Mistake

+This principle is __usually mistaken with another principle__ that is not one of the SOLID principles:

+> A function should do one, and only one thing.

 ## Symptoms of violating SRP